Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineFreeLookModifier.md

 It allows you to vary some settings (for instance lens, noise, damping, composition, or camera distance) depending on whether the camera is at the top, middle, or bottom of its defined orbit.
 By default, the camera settings remain constant over the entire orbit.
 With the FreeLook  Modifier, you can change that.

 The behavior holds a list of setting modifiers, and you can add any of the available ones.
-You can also create your own modifiers which will automatically get added to the list.
+You can also create your own modifiers which will automatically get added to the selection list.

 ![Free Look Modifier Inspector](images/FreeLookModifierInspector.png)